-- measuring pupils' initial understanding prior to teaching a topic - challenging and stimulating thought during teaching - evaluating the teaching of a topic at the end of the topic - informing colleagues of the ideas that pupils may hold about a topic - helping teachers to review and develop schemes of work - helping teachers to set targets for individuals and groups of pupils, and - challenging teachers' own thinking and understanding.
+- measuring pupils' initial understanding prior to teaching a topic; - challenging and stimulating thought during teaching; - evaluating the teaching of a topic at the end of the topic; - informing colleagues of the ideas that pupils may hold about a topic: - helping teachers to review and develop schemes of work;helping teachers to set targets for individuals and groups of pupils; and - · challenging teachers' own thinking and understanding.

-Nixon, D., Kirk, H. and Needham, R. Brooksbank School, Elland, West Yorkshire (1998) The use of 'diagnostic probes' to aid teaching and learning in science. http://www.tda.gov.uk/upload/resources/pdf/t/tta99-03.pdf
+Nixon, D., Kirk, H. and Needham, R. Brooksbank School, Elland, West Yorkshire (1998) The use of 'diagnostic probes' to aid teaching and learning in science. www.tda.gov.uk/upload/resources/pdf/t/tta99-03.pdf

-Case study 3: Peer and self-assessment in creative writing
+Case study 12 Peer and self-assessment in creative writing

 We chose this case study because it illustrates how asking pupils to work with a partner to assess each other's work in a structured way can have a positive impact on their understanding, performance, motivation and self esteem.

-Two Year 8 classes - an above average and a below average literacy set - took part in the study.
+Two Year 8 classes - an above-average and a below-average literacy set - took part in the study.
 The pupils worked on producing a short story.
 This was an extended project, which spanned several weeks.

-The teacher developed the creative writing project in the following sequence: C:\Users\JoeAskew\Desktop\RoM\Anthology post GTC clean FINAL.docx
+The teacher developed the creative writing project in the following sequence.

-- the pupils chose "Writing Buddies" with whom they would work for the whole project - they were helped to compose assessment criteria based on work they had done previously on the genre - the writing buddies were encouraged to work together on planning before the writing process began, by explaining their ideas and swapping outline plans - during writing, partners read each other's work at frequent intervals and were encouraged to question and constructively criticise the writing, using the assessment criteria as a reference - the pupils were asked to write an assessment of their own and their partner's finished story, referring directly to their agreed assessment criteria, and - the pupils assigned a national curriculum level to each others' work using a checklist to help them, having previously practised using level descriptions to make assessments of model texts.
+- The pupils chose "Writing Buddies" with whom they would work for the whole project. - They were helped to compose assessment criteria based on work they had done previously on the genre. - The writing buddies were encouraged to work together on planning before the writing process began, by explaining their ideas and swapping outline plans. - During writing, partners read each other's work at frequent intervals and were encouraged to question and constructively criticise the writing, using the assessment criteria as a reference. - The pupils were asked to write an assessment of their own and their partner's finished story, referring directly to their agreed assessment criteria. - The pupils assigned a national curriculum level to each others' work using a checklist to help them, having previously practised using level descriptions to make assessments of model texts.